MIT-LCP/mimic-website/content/mimictables/inputevents_cv.md

 `ORDERID` links multiple items contained in the same solution together.
 For example, when a solution of noradrenaline and normal saline is administered both noradrenaline and normal saline occur on distinct rows but will have the same `ORDERID`.

 `LINKORDERID` links the same order across multiple instantiations: for example, if the rate of delivery for the solution with noradrenaline and normal saline is changed, two new rows which share the same new `ORDERID` will be generated, but the `LINKORDERID` will be the same.

-## ORDERCATEGORYNAME, SECONDARYORDERCATEGORYNAME, ORDERCOMPONENTTYPEDESCRIPTION, ORDERCATEGORYDESCRIPTION

-## PATIENTWEIGHT

-## TOTALVOLUME, TOTALVOLUMEUOM

-## STATUSDESCRIPTION

-## STOPPED, NEWBOTTLE, ISOPENBAG
+## STOPPED, NEWBOTTLE

-## CONTINUEINNEXTDEPT

-## CANCELREASON

-## COMMENTS_STATS, COMMENTS_TITLE, COMMENTS_DATE
+`STOPPED` indicates whether the infusion has been disconnected or continued. `NEWBOTTLE` indicates if a new preparation of the solution was hung at the bedside.

-## ORIGINALCHARTTIME, ORIGINALAMOUNT, ORIGINALAMOUNTUOM, ORIGINALROUTE, ORIGINALRATE, ORIGINALRATEUOM , ORIGINALSITE
+## ORIGINALAMOUNT, ORIGINALAMOUNTUOM, ORIGINALROUTE, ORIGINALRATE, ORIGINALRATEUOM , ORIGINALSITE

+These columns provide information about the solution the medication was a part of when it was first entered into the information system.

 <!-- # Important considerations -->